ChuanLiu0316/10701-project/README.md

 6. relation extraction (Optional)

 Other useful things,
-Stemming and Lemmatization should be done in 3 or 4 Synonym Insertion using Wordnet, should be done after part 4.
+Stemming and Lemmatization should be done in 3 or 4.
+Synonym Insertion using Wordnet, should be done after part 4.

+Training Methods
+Linear Support Vector Machine Classifier (Done!)
+Non-Linear SVC (not sure if gonna helpful)
+Neural Nets (Try if have time)